reimagined/resolve/docs/tutorial.md

 <!-- prettier-ignore-end -->

 In this code, the component is first connected to a **Redux** state using the **connect** HOC from the **react-redux** library.
-Then, the component is connected to a reSolve View Model as it was in the previous lesson.
+Then, the component is connected to a reSolve View Model as in the previous lesson.
 The **connect** function is called with the specified **mapDispatchToProps** function.
 This function takes reSolve aggregate actions from the components payload and wraps them into a **dispatch** function call using the the **bindActionCreators** function.

 Now the ShoppingList component's props include the **toggleShoppingItem** function.